Brashtron/parkingLot/README.md

 9) **leave_by_car_number <REGISTRATION NUMBER>** leave_by_car_number MH-04-AY-1111 will leave the spot occupied by this car.

 10) **exit**: exit will quit the application.

+## Logic of Parking Lot Class
+* The parking lot class has a parkingSpot class object array of the maximum slot size which is taken as input while creating parking lot.

+* It also has another array parkingColorNode of doublyLinkedListNode class object.
+This class instance represents a standalone doubly linked list node.
+In this array each node corresponds to a parking spot position given by its index in this array.

+* It also has two maps, colorInfoMap and carInfoMap.
+ColorInfoMap stores cars of the same color in a doublyLinkedList where each node is parkingColorNode element corresponding to a parking slot position.
+CarInfoMap stores those individual nodes with key as car number.
+This second map provides ease in removing these nodes from doublyLinkedList and also provides parking slot info of a car in O(1).

+* It also uses a minHeap to store the available slot indexes.
+Every time a car leaves a slot, that slot is entered in the minHeap and everytime a car is parked the smallest slot is popped.

 ## Time Complexities
 1) **create_parking_lot** -> O(n)